Toby Hall

-Toby Jason Hall (born October 21, 1975) is an American professional baseball coach and former catcher who is currently the interim manager and bench coach for the Windy City ThunderBolts of the Frontier League.
+Toby Jason Hall (born October 21, 1975) is an American professional baseball coach and former catcher who is the manager of the Florence Y'alls of the Frontier League.
 He played in Major League Baseball (MLB) from 2000 to 2008, primarily with the Tampa Bay Devil Rays.
 Listed at 6 ft 3 in and 205 lb, he batted and threw right-handed.

 Career

 Hall attended El Dorado High School in Placerville, California, where he earned All-State honors.
 The first time he played catcher was in his sophomore year at American River College.
 Then while in college he was an All-American at UNLV.
 The San Francisco Giants selected Hall in the 24th round (663rd overall) of the 1995 MLB draft, but he did not sign.